 7. An Unexpected

-opportunity came to meet a new single friend that I could do things with.
-After
+a few months, an opportunity came to meet a new single friend that I could do

-a rough start, a kiss changed my calculations.
+things with.
+After a rough start, a kiss changed my calculations.

 6. Starting Life As An